Master of Arts Interdisciplinary Studies (MAIS) 601

 Delivery Mode: Grouped study

-MAIS 601: Making Sense of Theory in the Arts and Social Sciences is a foundation course for the Master of Arts (Integrated Studies).
+MAIS 601: Making Sense of Theory in the Arts and Social Sciences is a foundation course for the Master of Arts (Interdisciplinary Studies).
 This course provides students with an opportunity to explore the origins and roles of the various theories that inform the contemporary humanities and social sciences.
-It provides the foundation for subsequent studies in the Integrated Studies program.
+It provides the foundation for subsequent studies in the Interdisciplinary Studies program.

 The course is organized around three themes that are central to the interdisciplinary study of the humanities and social sciences: